14 Best Sides For Burgers and Hotdogs – Healthy and Delicious

 In addition, the fruit salad is a great way to add some color and texture to your plate.

 I like to use a mix of seasonal fruits in my salads.
 For example, I might use watermelon, cantaloupe, and honeydew in the summer.
-And in the winter, I might use oranges, grapefruit, and pomegranate.
+And in the winter, I might use oranges, grapefruit, and pomegranates.

 Of course, you can also mix in some berries or other fruits that are in season.
 For the dressing, I like to keep it simple with just a little bit of lemon juice and honey.